Pylons/pyramid/docs/narr/introduction.rst

 ~~~~~~~~~~~~~~~~~~~

 Web applications often require JavaScript, CSS, images and other so-called
-*static assets*.
-Pyramid provides flexible tools for serving these kinds of
+*static assets*. :app:`Pyramid` provides flexible tools for serving these kinds
-files.
-You can serve them directly from Pyramid, or host them on an external
+of files.
+You can serve them directly from :app:`Pyramid`, or host them on an
-server or CDN (content delivery network).
-Either way, Pyramid can help you to
+external server or CDN (content delivery network).
+Either way, :app:`Pyramid`
-generate URLs so you can change where your files come from without changing any
+can help you to generate URLs so you can change where your files come from
-code.
+without changing any code.

 .. seealso::